Diagram Export Guide

 - If entities overlap, try resetting to default layout

-- If links look tangled but entity positions are useful, switch to Flex and use Refresh links
+- If links look tangled but entity positions are useful, use Refresh ▸ Links, or try Untangle or Merge links from the layout panel's Optimise section — see How to Change Diagram Layout

 - For large structures, use zoom and pan to navigate